Science

 Matching the best treatment to each disease

-In developing much-needed therapies for patients with serious rare and ultra-rare genetic diseases, we match the best treatment modality to each disease—whether traditional biologics, small molecules, gene therapies, or nucleic acid therapies (ASO/mRNA).
+In developing much-needed therapies for patients with serious rare and ultra-rare genetic diseases, we match the best treatment modality to each disease—whether traditional biologics, small molecules, gene therapies, or nucleic acid therapies (ASO).
 With an approach grounded in established science, learning directly from patients, and utilizing our significant rare disease drug development expertise, we have built a diverse portfolio of approved and investigational therapies aimed at addressing diseases with no approved treatment options.

 Traditional biologics

-CRYSVITA® (burosumab-twza) is a traditional biologic approved in the U.S. for X-linked hypophosphatemia (XLH) and tumor-induced osteomalacia (TIO).
+CRYSVITA® (burosumab-twza) is a traditional biologic approved in the U.S. for X-linked hypophosphatemia (XLH) and tumor-induced osteomalacia (TIO)

-MEPSEVII® (vestronidase alfa-vjbk) is the first and only enzyme replacement therapy approved in the U.S. for MPS VII.
+MEPSEVII® (vestronidase alfa-vjbk) is the first and only enzyme replacement therapy approved in the U.S. for MPS VII

 Small molecules

-DOJOLVI® (triheptanoin) oral liquid, a substrate replacement therapy, is a small molecule drug approved in the U.S. for the treatment of long-chain fatty acid oxidation disorders (LC-FAOD).
+DOJOLVI® (triheptanoin) oral liquid, a substrate replacement therapy, is a small molecule drug approved in the U.S. for the treatment of long-chain fatty acid oxidation disorders (LC-FAOD)

 Gene therapy

 For certain rare genetic diseases, gene therapy offers the potential for a durable treatment that could have a significant impact on patients’ lives.
-Our expertise in adeno-associated virus (AAV)—widely considered an ideal vector for gene therapy—has enabled us to develop one of the industry’s largest gene therapy portfolios.
+Our expertise in adeno-associated virus (AAV)—widely considered an ideal vector for gene therapy—has enabled us to develop one of the industry’s largest advanced clinical gene therapy portfolios.

-- DTX401, an AAV8 gene therapy, advancing to a Phase 3 clinical trial for the treatment of glycogen storage disease type Ia (GSDla)
+- DTX401, an investigational AAV8 gene therapy, for the treatment of glycogen storage disease type Ia (GSDIa)

-Nucleic acid therapy (ASO/mRNA)
+Nucleic acid therapy (ASO)

-Nucleic acid (ASO/mRNA) has unique properties that allow us to tackle diseases that are untreatable with other modalities.
+Nucleic acid (ASO) has unique properties that allow us to tackle diseases that are untreatable with other modalities.
 For certain diseases, nucleic acid is the best option to successfully develop a therapeutic.
 It can be delivered in a lipid nanoparticle (LNP) to express a functional protein.

 Discover more about Ultragenyx: